 March 29, 2018

-In random vibrations, this applies to the distribution of the vibration magnitude over an ensemble of random conditions.
-This is illustrated in Figure 3.24 with a graph of the histogram of the RMS acceleration levels (ARMS) measured in the vertical and transverse directions on the coupling housing of 40 nominally identical diesel engines running under nominally identical conditions.
-The measured data are plotted on a decibel scale [Decibel Level = 20 Log (ARMS/1 μG), dB] and compared to a Normal distribution of the Log levels with a mean of 114.2 dB and σ = 3.5 dB.
+In random vibration, this applies to the distribution of the vibration magnitude over an ensemble of random conditions.
+Figure 3.24 displays a graph of the histogram of the RMS acceleration levels (ARMS) measured in the vertical and transverse directions on the coupling housing of 40 nominally identical diesel engines running under nominally identical conditions.
+The measured data are plotted on a decibel scale [decibel level = 20 Log (ARMS/1 μG), dB], and compared to a normal distribution of the Log levels with a mean of 114.2 dB and σ = 3.5 dB.